Day 1 – Ancient Valencia

 3. Get Lost in the Streets of El Carmen

-Valencia was under Moorish rule for hundreds of years, and this Northern African influence is clear to see within El Carmen with narrow roads, water features, and palm trees.
+Valencia was under Moorish rule for hundreds of years, and this Northern African influence is clear to see in the neighborhood El Carmen with its narrow roads, water features, and palm trees.

 From the Silk exchange, the heart of El Carmen is only 2 minutes away.
-Get lost in the back streets and see the contrast between some of the oldest buildings in the city, next to modern and colorful street art- undoubtedly one of the best things to do in Valencia.
+Get lost in the back alleys, and spot the contrast between some of the oldest buildings in the city that stand right next to modern and colorful street art.
+We absolutely think that this is one of the best things to do in Valencia!

 To learn more about Valencia’s fascinating history, join a walking, bike, or segway tour.
 You’ll be led by a knowledgeable guide who can tell you all the secrets of Valencia’s streets.
 Even better, join a food and history tour where you can stop off at various bars and restaurants to try the local delicacies.